 - Various Victoria-based essential workers and general community.

 1. Not for profit - My #1 goal is to help COVID-19 efforts.
-Masks I make will be donated free of charge to people who need them or exchanged for a donation to charity.
+Masks I make are either donated free of charge to people who need them or exchanged for a donation to charity.
 Healthcare and essential service workers are priority.

 2. Informed - I am guided by information provided by BC’s Provincial Health Officer, Dr. Henry, and other health authorities including the CDC and WHO.

 3.Responsible - Clear and honest information about fabric masks to help ensure people are using them safely.
 I am attaching a leaflet (below) to every mask I donate.
 Click on the image below to download a printable PDF if you want to use it too :).